NiceCodeBro/serverless-todo-app/README.md

 This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

+The main project purpose was to complete [a initial project](https://github.com/udacity/cloud-developer/tree/master/course-04/project/c4-final-project-starter-code) with some best practices.

 ## Technologies, services and concepts used
 1. AWS Lambda as Serverless Compute Service
 2. AWS Simple Storage Service (S3) as File Storage